derricks/derricks.github.io/magpie.md

     - etc.

  -  They're British
     -  As an American, I simply don't have ready access to British culture and common knowledge
     -  For the kind of person who solves Magpies, I think the British educational experience is much broader than the American one.
+    -  British cluing is a bit less rigid than American cluing.
+The "one side is the definition and the other side is the wordplay" can be a bit more loosey-goosey in British clues

 ## _Chambers_
 The _Listener_ puzzles often have a little blurb that says "_[Chambers](https://chambers.co.uk)_ is the primary reference."
 This is not just "hey, did you know about this dictionary?" this is a toned-down indication that you 100% need a copy of the _Chambers_ dictionary.
 I have the physical version and the app, but the app is invaluable for its ability to do wild-card searches and anagrams.